 Cape Verde is an archipelago off the west coast of the African continent.
 The Cape Verde Islands have a tropical climate with temperatures ranging from 18 tot 24 degrees Celsius in winter and between 30 and 35 degrees Celsius during summertime.
-Do you like sports or do you rather relax on the beach?
-In Cape Verde you can do both.
-You can also spot turtles, whales and birds, go on jeep safaris, visit charming villages and explore untouched areas.
-Cape Verde is very versatile and suitable for anyone who likes a bit of adventure.
 Regardless of what you plan to do, it is important to take into account various infectious diseases and strong sunshine.
-Our KLM Health Services nurses gladly tell you which vaccinations you require and how to prepare your trip to this heavenly spot.
-Click here to make an appointment with one of our nurses.

 Vaccination against yellow fever is required if coming from a country with a high risk area

 In this country Yellow Fever is prevalent.
 There is a potential risk for travellers.
 Vaccination is recommended.
 Vaccination is possibly COMPULSORY when traveling from a Yellow Fever area.
 Please contact KLM Health Services to discuss or vaccination applies to you.

 In this country Chikungunya is prevalent.
 A good protection against mosquito bites in the daytime is necessary.

 Vaccination against hepatitis A is recommended for all travelers to this country.

 Vaccination against hepatitis B depends on your personal situation.
 Please contact KLM Health Services for a personal advice.

 In this country there is a risk of getting malaria.
 Protection against mosquito bites is necessary during day- and nighttime.
 Sometimes malaria tablets are recommended, please contact KLM Health Services.